camillefagbedji69-cpu/hydropower_project/README.md

 ## 📌 Project Overview

 This project provides a stochastic evaluation of the hydroelectric potential of the **Tanougou Falls** (Atacora, Benin).
-Instead of a traditional deterministic estimate, this model uses **Monte Carlo simulations** to account for hydrological variability and the mechanical aging of infrastructure over a 50-year horizon.
+Instead of a traditional deterministic estimate, this model uses **Monte Carlo simulations** to account for hydrological variabaility and the mechanical aging of infrastructure over a 50-year horizon.

 The goal is to determine the **P90 (Exceedance Probability)**, a critical financial and technical benchmark for renewable energy projects.